Skip to content

 Deploy Application

-In the skywalking-demo.yaml file for application deployment, use initContainers to initialize the apache/skywalking-java-agent:8.7.0-alpine image.
-Applications within the same Pod can access skywalking-agent.jar, and define the startup command for the JAR in JAVA_OPTS.
-Specifically, -Dskywalking.agent.service_name=skywalking-demo-master sets the alias of the application to skywalking-demo-master.
+In the skywalking-demo.yaml file used for application deployment, use initContainers to initialize the apache/skywalking-java-agent:8.7.0-alpine image.
+Applications within the same Pod can access the skywalking-agent.jar.
+Then define the startup command in JAVA_OPTS, where -Dskywalking.agent.service_name=skywalking-demo-master defines the alias of the application as skywalking-demo-master.

 apiVersion: apps/v1